jieggii/dcfg/README.md

 ## Simple use case
 First: why you will ever want to store your config files in one place if they are already stored on your computer?
-If you ask this question, most probably that you really don't need it.
+If you ask this question, most likely that you really don't need it.
 But I will answer anyway just in case.
 I see two main reasons here:
 1. To share your funky so-called **dotfiles** with the outer world and your nerdy internet friends
 2. To back up your necessary configuration files, so they don't get lost if you blow your machine